 When introducing a new word part, you can be very specific.
 Give a few examples of words with this affix or root, and have kids come up with more of their own.
 Whole class activities are great at this beginning stage.
 Then, when kids get into it and start branching out into more words, then it might be time to differentiate a bit.

 The following slides are from my Suffix Slide Presentation and Activity Sheet Set.

 Individual and Small Group Activities

 Now that you know your kids have a good foundation, small group activities and individual practice should both work well.
 Kids can progress at their own speed, and assignments can easily be adjusted to fit varying student needs.
 Task cards are a perennial favorite resource for these types of activities.
 This year, I plan to add sets of task cards for prefixes, suffixes, and roots to my store of language arts resources.

 Practice not only helps kids remember what you’ve already taught them, it can also help them to expand their skills.
 As kids practice recognizing word parts and using the words in their writing, their language fluency grows.

-The practice sheets shown below are a few of the items in the prefix activity sheet set and the Latin and Greek root set from Classroom in the Middle’s vocabulary selection.
+The practice sheets shown below are a few of the items in the Prefix Activity Sheet Set and the Latin and Greek Root Set that are included with the slide presentations.